 S Mine Facts (Bouncing Betty)

 The S mine (also known as Bouncing Betty or the Splittermine in German) was one of the most lethal versions of German mines in World War II.
 When the mine was activated, it would launch into the air and detonate approximately three feet in the air (just shy of three feet at 2 feet and 11 inches).
-When the mine detonated, it would spray shrapnel in a 360 degree direction and was designed to take out unprotected infantry and military personnel.
+When the mine detonated, it would spray shrapnel in a 360-degree direction and was designed to take out unprotected infantry and military personnel.

 When was the S Mine Created?